Forms API

 ## Change Forms Safely

 Forms are often connected to live websites.
-A programmatic form update can affect new subscribers immediately, so treat form changes as user-facing changes even when the API call itself is small.
+A programmatic form update can affect new subscribers immediately, so treat every form change as user-facing even when the API call is small.

-Before deleting or replacing a form, confirm where it is embedded, which tags it applies, which custom fields it collects, and what the fallback plan is if the connected website has not been updated yet.
+Before you delete or replace a form, confirm where the form is embedded, which tags the form applies, which custom fields the form collects, and what fallback plan you will use if the connected website has not been updated yet.

-- Prefer updating a form in place when existing embeds must keep working.
+- Update a form in place when existing embeds must keep working.

 - Create a new form when the new capture flow has a different purpose or consent path.

-- Keep form names descriptive so users can identify them in the Mailrith app.
+- Keep form names descriptive so users can identify each form in the Mailrith app.

-- After changing a form, submit a test subscriber through the real embed or integration path.
+- After you change a form, submit a test subscriber through the real embed or integration path.

 ## Related Guides

 - [Custom Fields API](https://mailrith.com/developers/custom-fields.md): Custom fields define the typed workspace schema shared by subscribers, forms, and segments.
-This guide explains how to choose field types, map external data, create definitions, and avoid breaking forms or reports with unsafe schema changes.
+This guide explains how to choose field types, map external data sources, create field definitions, and avoid schema changes that break forms or reports.

 - [Webhook Subscriptions API](https://mailrith.com/developers/webhook-subscriptions.md): Webhook subscriptions let external systems receive Mailrith events for syncs, dashboards, fulfillment, and audit trails.
-This guide explains when to use webhooks, how to manage subscriptions, why the signing secret must be stored immediately, and how receivers should verify and deduplicate deliveries.
+This guide explains when to use webhooks, how to manage subscriptions, why you must store the signing secret immediately, and how receivers should verify and deduplicate deliveries.